Jesperkemist/perovskitedatabase_Jsc_Jeqe_discrepancy/README.md

 in Nature Communication, 2023

+## Requirements
+The scripts have been tested on Windos 10 runing python 3:10

+Requires: Numpy, Pandas, Seaborn, Matplotlib

 ## How to cite

 If you use this code in your research, we kindly ask that you cite the published paper: